dojot/docs/source/iotagent-architecture.rst

   used to publish its device template is detailed in `Device Template message`_ section.
-- **Management APIs**: an IoT agent should be manageable and should expose its APIs to to that.
+- **Management APIs**: an IoT agent should be manageable and should expose its APIs to do that.
 The minimum set of management APIs that an IoT agent should offer are:

-  - *Logging*: there should be a way to changing the log level of an IoT agent;
+  - *Logging*: there should be a way to change the log level of an IoT agent;
   - *Statistics*: an IoT agent may expose an API to let a user or application retrieve statistical information about its execution.
-An administrator might want to trigger on or off the generation of a particular statistical variable, such as processing time.
+An administrator might want to switch on or off the generation of a particular statistical variable, such as processing time.

 An IoT agent should also be able to gather statistics information related to its execution.
-Furthermore, it should let an administrator to set quotas on those measured quantities.
-These quantities might include, but not limited to:
+Furthermore, it should let an administrator set quotas on those measured quantities.
+These quantities might include, but are not limited to:

 - transmission statistics